Have you ever worried, “Did I scare him off?” It’s possible. Find out if you’ve made one of these common mistakes with a new man.

 1) Staunchly Independent

-You are an independent woman can take care of yourself so you don’t need a man.
+You are an independent woman who can take care of yourself so you don’t NEED a man.
 I get it.
 You might really enjoy your independence or perhaps you fought hard to win it.
 However, communicating this to a man does not portray as positively as you might imagine.

-But don’t brag about how you can totally take care of yourself – you’ll turn him off and lose him.
+But don’t brag about how you can totally take care of yourself.
+If you do, you might wonder, “Did I scare him off?” and chances are the answer will be, “Yes”.

 2) Talking about the Future

 When you meet a wonderful man, it’s hard not to get caught up in the excitement.
 That’s the fun part of dating.
-However, if you start doodling your name with his, if you try out his surname with your first name to see how it sounds after a few dates, that’s living in the future.
+However, if you start doodling your name with his to see how it sounds after a few dates, that’s another matter – and definitely living in the future.

 When you lean into the future, you’ll appear anxious or needy – Oh no!
 That sets off HUGE warning bells and starts the downhill slide for a man.
 So, avoid over thinking the future.
 Stay present, keep your eyes open and know that it will all unfold with time.
 Don’t rush a man if you want him to stick around.